 Cape Tourville Lighthouse

 The final stop for your jam-packed day in Freycinet National Park is Friendly Beaches.
 Friendly Beaches are a great place to go after your hiking adventures to relax and enjoy the afternoon.
-Made up of long stretches of coastline with the whitest sand you will find.
-I am sure you will be pleasantly suprised.
+Made up of long stretches of coastline with the whitest sand you will find, I am sure you will be pleasantly surprised.